7 Questions You Need to Ask When Choosing a Bank

 2. What are the account requirements?

 Some banks have minimum requirements for opening an account: a minimum balance, for example.
 Be sure you’re able to meet that requirement, but also be aware of what might happen if your balance falls below that minimum.
 Giorgianni said some banks will even close your account if your balance is below a certain amount: Be sure your account’s minimum requirement (if it has one at all) is one you can easily maintain.
+(And pay attention to make sure you’re not keeping too much money in the bank, too.)

 3. Where are your ATMs?